vjrantal/vjrantal.github.io/_posts/2016-10-24-continuous-delivery-of-a-node-js-bot.md

 ![Get Publish Profile]({{site.baseurl}}/images/get-publish-profile.png)

 The XML file has the relevant values in attributes named `userName` and `userPWD`.
-The git clone url is visible in Azure portal in the Overview section (same section from which the screenshot above is taken from).
-When using the encrypted environment variables in Travis, those credentials can used in a secure way from the deployment scripts (see example [here](https://github.com/vjrantal/bot-sample/blob/master/function-deploy.sh#L11)).
+The git clone url is visible in Azure portal in the overview section (same section from which the screenshot above is taken from).
+When using the encrypted environment variables in Travis, those credentials can be used in a secure way from the deployment scripts (see example [here](https://github.com/vjrantal/bot-sample/blob/master/function-deploy.sh#L11)).

-Due to Azure Functions expecting the individual function apps to be in subfolders of the git repository, I am [using git submodules](https://github.com/vjrantal/bot-sample/blob/master/function-deploy.sh#L11-L17) to create the right structure.
+Due to Azure Functions expecting the individual function apps to be in subfolders of the git repository, I [used git submodules](https://github.com/vjrantal/bot-sample/blob/master/function-deploy.sh#L11-L17) to create the right folder structure.